ethereum/solidity-website/src/posts/2024-07-31-underhanded-solidity-contest-2024-announcement.md

 category: Announcements
 ---

-The [Underhanded Solidity Contest](https://underhanded.soliditylang.org/) is back with bang in 2024!
+The [Underhanded Solidity Contest](https://underhanded.soliditylang.org/) is back with a bang in 2024!

 After two successful seasons of the contest in [2020](https://underhanded.soliditylang.org/2020) and [2022](https://underhanded.soliditylang.org/2022/) inspired by the first edition in [2017](https://weka.medium.com/announcing-the-winners-of-the-first-underhanded-solidity-coding-contest-282563a87079), we’re back with an exciting challenge for this year.